elunna/hackem/hackem_changelog.md

 - [x] Removed cursed weapons reverse hitting (was in EvilHack)
     - Cursed weapons will miss 25% of the time now instead of 20% to compensate.
 - [x] Launchers now contribute to damage.
+- [x] Gloves' enchantment is now added to unarmed damage

-[x] 1/40 of random non-artifact weapons will be generated erodeproof (xnh) [x] 1/40 of random non-artifact items will be generated as pre-eroded (xnh) [x] Grease will generate on an erodable object every once in a great while (xnh)
+- [x] 1/40 of random non-artifact weapons will be generated erodeproof (xnh)
+- [x] 1/40 of random non-artifact items will be generated as pre-eroded (xnh)
+- [x] Grease will generate on an erodable object every once in a great while (xnh)

-- [x] breakable locking tools (keys/lockpicks/credit cards)
+- [x] breakable locking tools and musical instruments
-  - non-blessed have a 5% chance of breaking with each use, whether locking or unlocking.
-  - Rogues have only have a 1 in 60 chance of breaking a non-blessed lock pick.
-  - Tourist have only have a 1 in 40 chance of breaking a non-blessed credit card.
-  - cursed have a 20% chance of breaking each use.
-  - Artifact locking tools are not affected.

-- [x] All musical instruments can now break
-    - Artifact instruments are safe from breaking on apply.
+  - There is now an method for deciding the breakability of these classes of items.
+  - The base probability is 1 in n, where n is the density of the item's material:
+  - If blessed, n is doubled
+  - If cursed, n is halved.
+  - If eroded, n is divided by 2 for each level of erosion (this included multiple types of erosion, so a rusted, corroded key would have n divided by 4)

+  - Currently these materials are ignored: paper, veggy, Flesh, Cloth, wax, leather, dragonhide
+  - Relevant material densities:
+    - 20: plastic
+    - 25: bone
+    - 30: wood, mithril
+    - 55: gemstone
+    - 60: glass
+    - 70: mineral
+    - 75: metal
+    - 80: iron
+    - 85: copper
+    - 90: silver
+    - 120: gold/platinum

+  - Artifacts will never be subject to breaking
-    - If you are fumbling, afraid, or the instrument is cursed, there is a 1 in 8 chance it will break when you attempt to play it.
+  - If you are fumbling with a musical instrument - it will always break (unless you are an elf)
-    - Uncursed instruments have a 1 in 50 chance of breaking.
-    - Blessed instruments won't break
-    - If you are an elf, you will never break an instrument this way.

 Imported some appearance effects from dNetHack: